AlexaforMuggles/100-days-of-code/r1-log.md

 ### R1D36
 **Today's Progress:**
-ES6 von FreeCodeCamp.
+ES6 from FreeCodeCamp.
 Exceptionally slow progress as those higher order arrow functions task combined all kinds of things I don't yet understand.

 **Learnings:**
 Discovered .pow and recapped what I had never really understood properly: .filter and .map.
 I understand what these methods are for, just don't remember the syntax or how to adapt it for whatever you are trying to do.